Dave-team/Knowledge-base/Business principles.md

     - Lead the meeting and get it back on track if we went on a tangent
     - Conclude agenda points prior to moving on with a decision and an action and the person taking it is onboard and doesn't need any clarification to start working on it
     - Ask if there are any concerns
-- Summarize the action items (SMART)
+- Summarise the action items (SMART)
 - Thank the participants
 - Send a follow-up e-mail, with a summary and especially action items specifically outlined (who, what, when) and SMART
 - Start the next meeting with the action items of last meeting